build-on-aws/content/tutorials/automating-dns-records-for-microservices-using-externaldns/index.md

 ---
-title: "Automatically Manage DNS Records for Your Microservices in EKS with ExternalDNS"
+title: "Automatically Manage DNS Records for Your Microservices in Amazon EKS with ExternalDNS"
-description: "How to collect, aggregate, and analyze metrics from your containerized applications using Amazon CloudWatch Container Insights."
+description: "How to automate management of DNS records for your Microservices running in Amazon EKS using External DNS add-on"
 tags:
     - external-dns
     - eks